 What’s the thing that jams you up and stops you in your tracks?
 Is it one thing or several?
 Is it a sequence of events or one paralyzing disappointment?
 In this post, I’ll explore what kills your ability to act and what to do about it.

-Each day, she has those intentions, but some time during the day, she loses the drive to act or to say anything at all.
-She tells herself that she isn’t ready or that it is the wrong time to talk with her boss, or her boyfriend works so hard, why should she rock the boat?
-Her explanations also change – she’s too tired, she’s too hungry, she’ll do it when she has the energy.
+Each day, she has those same intentions, but some time during the day, she loses the drive to act or to say anything at all.
+She tells herself that she isn’t ready or that it is wrong time, or why should she rock the boat?
+Her explanations vary too – she’s too tired, she’s too hungry, she’ll do it when she has the energy.
 She’ll get to it – eventually!

 Do you play the game of delay?